All Episodes

 Court.

-Tony Blair said, I was stopped by somebody the other week who said that it was not surprising.
+Tony Blair said, I was stopped by somebody the other week who said that it was not surprising there was so much terrorism in the world when we invaded their countries, meaning Afghanistan and Iraq.

 Tony Blair said, I said to him, tell me exactly what they feel angry about.

-And the only reason it's difficult still is because other Muslims are using terrorism to try to destroy the fledgling democracy in Iraq, and in doing so are killing fellow Muslims.
+And the only reason it's difficult still is because other Muslims are using terrorism to try to destroy the fledgling democracy in Iraq, and in doing so, are killing fellow Muslims.

 Why aren't they angry about the people doing the killing?

-I could tell it was the first time the man I was talking to had heard this argument.
+The odd thing about the conversation is I could tell, this Tony Blair talking, I could tell it was the first time the man I was talking to had heard this argument.

-But uh, it's no wonder this is a Brit talking to Tony Blair.
+I know this is beating a dead horse here, but it's no wonder this is a Brit talking to Tony Blair.

 It's no wonder this guy had never heard such a concept when you consider the state of the BBC these days and other international reporting on terrorism.